abhi-0086/production-expense-app/README.md

-# production-expense-app
-MERN Stack Expense Management Application.
+#This is MERN Expense managment project.